lelsheri/system-v10/erpnext/docs/user/manual/en/customize-erpnext/articles/allow-fields-to-be-changed-after-submit.md

 <img alt="Update" class="screenshot" src="/docs/assets/img/articles/allow-on-submit-3.png">

-After updating Customize Form, you should reload your ERPNext account.
+After updating Customize Form, you should reload your Revalue ERP account.
 Then check form, and field to confirm its editable in submitted form as well.

 <!-- markdown -->